scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 selected, non-reactive experiments are run at the same initial conditions as the reference experiment.
 Non-reactive experiments are added to the ``Condition`` by the same ``add_experiment`` method and UConnRCMPy automatically determines whether the experiment is reactive or non-reactive.
+Adding a non-reactive experiment creates a figure comparing the pressure trace of the non-reactive experiment with the reference reactive experiment.

 When the user is satisfied with the agreement of the reactive and non-reactive traces, the creation of the volume trace is triggered by running the ``create_volume_trace`` method of the ``Condition``.
 This function goes through the process of converting the reactive pressure trace (before the EOC) and the non-reactive pressure trace (after the EOC) to a volume trace.
+The actual computation of the volume trace (as described previously) is done by the ``VolumeFromPressure`` class.
+This class expects a pressure trace, initial temperature, and initial volume.
+First, the volume trace of the reactive (pre-EOC) portion is generated using the pre-EOC pressure trace, the experimental initial temperature, and an initial volume of :math:`V_0 = 1.0`, as discussed previously.A temperature trace is also constructed for the pre-EOC pressure trace using the ``TemperatureFromPressure`` class.
+The last value of this temperature trace provides an estimate for |TC|; although this value is not the reported value, it typically differs by :math:`\pm`\ 2 K from the reported value due to slight differences in the choice of the compression time (see below).

+For the non-reactive (post-EOC) volume trace, the initial temperature is estimated as the final value of the temperature trace constructed for the pre-EOC period.
+Furthermore, the initial volume of the non-reactive (post-EOC) volume trace is taken to be the final value of the pre-EOC volume trace, so that although there may be small mismatches in |PC|, the volume trace will be consistent.

-In addition, it write the volume trace out to a CSV file so that the volume trace can be used in other software.
-The reactive pressure trace is written to a tab-separated file.
+After generation, ``create_volume_trace`` writes the volume trace out to a CSV file so that the volume trace can be used in other software.
+The reactive pressure trace is also written to a tab-separated file.
 Before writing, the volume and pressure trace are both downsampled by a factor of 5.
-This reduces the computational time of a simulation and does not have any effect on the simulated results.
+This reduces the computational time of a simulation and does not have any effect on the simulated results. ``create_volume_trace`` also generates a figure that plots the complete reactive pressure trace, a non-reactive pressure trace generated from the volume trace using the ``PressureFromVolume`` class, and a linear fit to the constant pressure period prior to the start of compression.
+This linear fit aids in determining a suitable compression time.

 The ``create_volume_trace`` function relies on a YAML file located in the current working directory called ``volume-trace.yaml``.
 This file must contain several parameters necessary to reproduce the